 While my hair is curly in the hot and humid months of summer, when the temps drop so does my hair.
-My hair is more limp, drier, but with that more manageable with styling tools.
+My hair is limper, drier, and doesn't keep a natural curl.
+However, I have found that in fall and winter, my hair is more receptive to using styling tools.
+In the summer, a flat iron seems like a hopeless cause against curl and frizz, but in the winter it helps me achieve smooth and sleek tresses.
 Hot Tools invited me to try three products from their Signature Series collection and I decided to take the opportunity to explain how I style my medium length wavy hair in the fall and winter.

 After the curls cool, I use my fingers to shake out the curls to get a more natural look.
 If I want a more relaxed look, I will brush out the curls with the paddle brush.

 Often my bangs will flip up or out; when that happens I like to use a flat iron to smooth my bangs.
 I also love a flat iron for the days when I want to rock straight hair without frizziness.
 The Hot Tools Salon 1″ Flat Iron has ceramic technology to reduce frizz and adjustable temperature that goes up to 440°F.

 I don't use a lot of product in my hair; often I go with my hair just like this.
 If I want to define the wave, I'll add a shine serum to my hair.
 If I want more body, I'll use a texturizing spray.
 If it's going to be a long day or one where I may get warm (dancing, a party) I'll hit the whole hair with aerosol hair spray sort of like a humidity shield.
 Sometimes I wear my bangs down, but since I'm due for a bang trim, I swept them to the side.
 This is a hairstyle that is pretty flexible but that flexibility comes from the right tools.